aneasystone/github-trending/README.md

 ## Css

+* 【2024-05-12】[x8BitRain / webXash](https://github.com/x8BitRain/webXash) - WIP Improved version of xash3d emscripten in the browser
+* 【2024-05-12】[Its-Aman-Yadav / Community-Site](https://github.com/Its-Aman-Yadav/Community-Site) - This is open source village community site
+* 【2024-05-12】[piug-07 / blogzen-OpenSource](https://github.com/piug-07/blogzen-OpenSource) - A collection of resources categorised by tech domains, languages, expertise and much more.
+Blogzen gives you a quick access to all the resources that you could need at a single place, with a click!
+* 【2024-05-12】[Rakesh9100 / Beautiify](https://github.com/Rakesh9100/Beautiify) - Beautiify comprises a curated selection of beautifully designed components and animations that can be seamlessly incorporated into any website, elevating its overall UI experience.
+* 【2024-05-12】[CSEdgeOfficial / learn.csedge.courses](https://github.com/CSEdgeOfficial/learn.csedge.courses) - This is a blog for the CSEdge which consists simple articles on different tech things how to do? and what to do?
+* 【2024-05-12】[HimanshuNarware / CareerZunction_Intern](https://github.com/HimanshuNarware/CareerZunction_Intern) - CareerZunction, an open-source platform, offers 200+ internships.
+Its user-friendly interface enables students to access career resources and foster professional growth.
+By connecting students with diverse opportunities, it empowers them in their career journeys.
 * 【2024-05-10】[Param302 / SocialRepo](https://github.com/Param302/SocialRepo) - Social Repo - Your Social Handles Repository in a chrome extension.
 * 【2024-05-10】[jhonieldorschulz / html-portfolio-trabalho-2](https://github.com/jhonieldorschulz/html-portfolio-trabalho-2) - Projeto Base do 2° Trabalho de Modelagem de Sites Básicos do Curso de Engenharia de Software - BIOPARK
 * 【2024-05-10】[CodeSpace-Academy / StudentNo_Classcode_Group_Name-Surname_DJS02](https://github.com/CodeSpace-Academy/StudentNo_Classcode_Group_Name-Surname_DJS02) - [DJS02] Starter Code for Module 2's Project Submission